Undergraduate Academic Resources

 Applying to Study Abroad

 Students should begin their research by visiting the Office of Global Education (OGE) website to identify countries and programs of interest.
 Student should attend an information session to learn about program choices and the application process.
-Students can also discuss options with peer advisors and returning students.

 Students must also meet with their dean to discuss how potential study abroad plans may fit with their degree plan and requirements.
 Some departments place limits on the number of courses that may be transferred to the major or minor.